kbss-cvut/s-pipes-editor-ui/README.md

 ### Running Editor UI

 Default configuration assumes that:
-- you have **at least** docker-compose v2.20.2 (due to https://github.com/docker/cli/issues/4265; earlier versions were not tested)
+- you have **at least** Docker Compose v2.20.2 (due to https://github.com/docker/cli/issues/4265; earlier versions were not tested).
+If you have version 1.X.X, see the migration guide https://docs.docker.com/compose/releases/migrate/.
 - all relevant projects are "git cloned" as sibling directories to `$PROJECT_ROOT` (i.e. `$SPIPES_EDITOR_ROOT=$PROJECT_ROOT/../s-pipes-editor`, $SPIPES_MODULES_ROOT=$PROJECT_ROOT/../s-pipes-modules, and `$SPIPES_ROOT=$PROJECT_ROOT/../s-pipes`).

 Installing docker is summarized in [using-docker.md](./doc/using-docker.md).

-There are two ways to run the editor, [using docker-compose](#running-editor-using-docker-compose) and [using spe](#running-editor-using-spe-script).
+There are two ways to run the editor, [using docker compose](#running-editor-using-docker-compose) and [using spe](#running-editor-using-spe-script).

-#### Running editor using docker-compose
+#### Running editor using Docker Compose
-To run the editor using `docker-compose`, do the following steps:
+To run the editor using `Docker Compose`, do the following steps:
 - `cd $PROJECT_ROOT/deploy
 - if on Windows, create `$PROJECT_ROOT/deploy/.env` according to [Configuration of environment variables in Windows](#configuration-of-environment-variables-in-windows)
-- `docker-compose up`
+- `docker compose up`
 - open the editor in browser at `http://localhost:1235`.
 The editor should be showing [example scripts from SPipes repository](https://github.com/kbss-cvut/s-pipes/doc/examples).

 #### Run editor using spe script

 `spe` script can be used to execute the editor from a command line by specifying one or more directories from which SPipes scripts should be loaded.
-Internally the script uses [docker-compose.yml](https://github.com/kbss-cvut/s-pipes-editor-ui/blob/master/docker-compose.yml) file and environment variables specified in `$PROJECT_ROOT/deploy/.env`.
+Internally the script uses [docker-compose.yml](https://github.com/kbss-cvut/s-pipes-editor-ui/blob/master/deploy/docker-compose.yml) file and environment variables specified in `$PROJECT_ROOT/deploy/.env`.

 To run the editor using `spe` script, do the following steps:
 - if on Windows, create `$PROJECT_ROOT/deploy/.env` according to [Configuration of environment variables in Windows](#configuration-of-environment-variables-in-windows)